Chester Crocker: Namibian independence

 Crocker intensified his mediation efforts in successive years.
 In May 1988 he headed a U.S. mediation team which brought negotiators from Angola, Cuba and South Africa, and observers from the Soviet Union together in London.
 Intense diplomatic maneuvering characterized the next seven months so as to implement United Nations Security Council Resolution 435 and secure Namibian independence.
-At the Reagan/Gorbachev summit in Moscow (May 29-June 1, 1988) it was decided that Cuban troops would be withdrawn from Angola, and Soviet military aid would cease, as soon as South Africa withdrew from Namibia.
+At the Reagan/Gorbachev summit in Moscow (May 29-June 1, 1988), the regional conflicts in Central America, Afghanistan, and Southern Africa, where the mediation effort was headed by Crocker, were discussed and ongoing negotiations received encouragement..
+While an agreement was not reached, Crocker and Anatoly Adamishin, a Soviet Deputy Foreign Minister, set 29 September as a target date for resolving outstanding differences on a settlement leading to withdrawal of Cuban troops from Angola, and independence for South-West Africa.
 The Tripartite Accord, which gave effect to these decisions, were signed at UN headquarters in New York on December 22, 1988.
 Crocker attended the signing ceremony along with George Shultz.
 UNSR Martti Ahtisaari took over from Crocker in April 1989 and began the implementation of UNSCR 435.

 In May 1989 Crocker stepped down as Assistant Secretary of State and returned to academia at Georgetown University's School of Foreign Service.

 Elections were held from the 7–11 November 1989 and Namibia finally achieved independence from South Africa on 21 March 1990.

 Chas.
 W. Freeman Jr commented at the time that "the emergence of Namibia as a stable, decent society with a well-managed economy would inspire more rapid change away from apartheid in South Africa."
 He later commented in a 1995 interview with Charles Stuart Kennedy for the Association for Diplomatic Studies and Training that "there is no doubt that the South African opening to the outside world, which Crocker's diplomacy ultimately brokered and which produced the Cuban troop withdrawal from Angola and the Namibian independence in 1989, was a fundamental factor in impelling P. W. Botha's successor, F. W. De Klerk, in the direction of releasing Mandela and opening the political process to black South African participation."

 Martti Ahtisaari was also of the opinion that the policy of constructive engagement acted as an undeniable catalyst for resolution.
 He remarked that "those of us close to the matter were aware that if nothing new was put forward we would remain in this situation for the rest of our lives.
 But we couldn't declare publicly that this was an excellent idea – although in the final analysis it was a bold and adroit move by Crocker."